zoriya/Kyoo/README.md

 ## Installation

-If you are using a linux distribution with acess to the AUR, simply install the kyoo-bin package. **COMMING SOON**
+If you are using a linux distribution with acess to the AUR, simply install the kyoo-bin package. **COMMING SOON** The package is not published on the AUR yet but you can built it easily with makepkg.
+To do so, clone the repo & run `makepkg -i` inside the `install/aur` directory.

 If you are running another linux distribution or macos, you will need to build the package from source.
 To do that, look [here](#development--build).